rizinorg/rizin/doc/windbg.md

            -serial chardev:serial0 -hda Windows7-VM.vdi

-Radare2 will use the 'winkd' io plugin to connect to a socket file created by virtualbox or qemu.
+Rizin will use the 'winkd' io plugin to connect to a socket file created by virtualbox or qemu.
 Also, the 'winkd' debugger plugin and we should specify the x86-32 too.
 (32 and 64 bit debugging is supported)

-    $ r2 -a x86 -b 32 -D winkd winkd:///tmp/winkd.pipe
+    $ rizin -a x86 -b 32 -D winkd winkd:///tmp/winkd.pipe

 On Windows you should run the following line: